gllewellyn19/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/README.md

  * `default_time_analysis`: Dictates if `load_geotiffs` will run with time analysis or not if the user doesn't specifiy `time_analysis`. `False` currently (recommended setting)
  * `esa_data_location`: Indicates where ESA keeps their data because there will likely be permission errors for TiTiler or `load_layer_config`.
 Currently ESA hosts their data at `orange-business`.
  * `s3_beginning`: How the NASA data is stored in s3 buckets.
 This variable is currently `s3://`, but note that if the location of NASA's data changes needs to change, changing this variable might not be enough

+#### Changing content of variables.json
+Note that only technical users should change the content of variables.json because the code must be redeployed in order for the changes to take effect.

 ### Debug mode
 Running not in debug mode is a risk if you do not understand how the function works since there is minimal error checking and you are not provided with detailed responses.
 If you receive an error message you do not understand, run the problem in debug mode.
 Debug mode is enabled by default, but this can be changed in `variables.json`.